samwell-ho/openpgp-ca/doc/src/details.md

 - Further, OpenPGP CA's database also optionally contains [revocation certificates](#revocation-certificates) for user keys.

-- Finally, the CA admin's private OpenPGP key is in the database - it is used to generate the certifications, and as such needs to be kept safe.
+- Finally, the CA's private OpenPGP key is in the database - it is used to generate the certifications, and as such needs to be kept safe.

-OpenPGP CA 2.0 will support exporting user as well as the CA admin's public keys to key servers, to WKD servers, or as a GPG Sync-style Keylist.
+OpenPGP CA 2.0 will support exporting user as well as the CA's public keys to key servers, to WKD servers, or as a GPG Sync-style Keylist.